 FOUR pecan pies deep and TEN pounds heavier, I now have a perfect Thanksgiving pecan pie recipe for you.

 It’s buttery, caramelly, gooey, chewy yumminess.
-Everything a pecan pie should be.
+And, the filling sets up nice and firm so that every slice is clean.
+Truly, this recipe results in everything a pecan pie should be.

-To achieve this deliciousness, I use light corn syrup, a generous amount of melted butter, and an equal mix of dark brown sugar and granulated white sugar.
+I use dark corn syrup, a generous amount of melted butter, and an equal mix of light brown sugar and granulated white sugar.
 I finish it all off with a pinch of salt, which is absolutely necessary to bring out the caramel notes and tone down the sweetness.

-For this pie, you can make my Flaky Pie Crust recipe.
-No need to pre-bake the crust.
+Use my perfectly Flaky Pie Crust recipe for this pecan pie.
+There’s no need to pre-bake the crust.
 Just use it straight from the freezer.
 If you’re short on time, a store-bought crust is fine (I won’t tell.) 🙂

 Thanksgiving Pecan Pie